Graham Dunkley

 D21 - My Frontline Walk Cross and Buff

 Received these from ABF yesterday, in recognition of reaching the first £50 of fundraising.
-Thank you ABF for recognising my first £50 of fundraising!
+Thank you ABF.
 Another day completed, after going for a 3.4KM run along the royal military canal.

 D20 in numbers.